cloudmesh-community/book/chapters/cloud/datacenter.md

 internet in general.

 One such popular depiction is "Data Never Sleeps".
-It has been produced a number of timess over the years and is now at version 6.0 released in 2017.
+It has been produced a number of times over the years and is now at version 6.0 released in 2017.
 If you identify a newer version, please let us know.
 It is worth while to study this image in detail and identify some of the data that you can relate to of service you use.
 It is also a